minmus-9/sisoap/README.md

 The runtime stack is also implented as a LISP linked list of pairs.
 This is almost twice as fast as using the `list.append()` and `lisp.pop()` methods (pronounced *function calls*).
 You get the idea.
+This choice make continuations *cheap*.
+If you use a regular list for the stack, you have to slice the whole thing to create a continuation.

-The `Context` class provides `.push()` and `.pop()` methods but doesn't use them internally.
+The `Context` class provides `.push()` and `.pop()` methods but `lcore.py` doesn't use them internally.
 The `leval()` family of functions inlines all of the stack operations for speed; this code needs all the help it can get, speed-wise.
 You'll see things like
 ```
 ctx.s = [x, ctx.s]  ## push(x)
 ```